Patrol - Leadership

 - Deputy Director

-Colonel Margaret McGreal is a 24-year veteran of the Illinois State Police and serves as the first female Colonel of the Division of Patrol (DOP).
-In this role Colonel McGreal currently oversees both Support Services Command and Patrol Operations Command, which consists of 21 strategically situated Districts statewide, who work to provide comprehensive law enforcement services to the public as well as to fellow law enforcement agencies.
+Colonel Christopher Owen is a 21-year veteran of the Illinois State Police and serves as the Colonel of the Division of Patrol (DOP).
+In this role Colonel Owen currently oversees both Strategic Operations Command and Patrol Operations Command, which consists of 11 strategically situated Troops statewide, who work to provide comprehensive law enforcement services to the public as well as to fellow law enforcement agencies.

 - Assistant Deputy Director